Home » Schools » 5 Law Schools To Avoid At All Costs

 3. Albany Law School

-Albany law school isn’t a relatively poor school, and it’s currently ranked 122 by the US News and World Report.
-Its comparatively high 50.8% acceptance rate is one of the red flags at the school.
-The median GPA is 3.42, while the median LSAT is 154.
+Albany Law School isn’t a relatively poor school, and it’s currently ranked 105 by the US News and World Report.
+Its comparatively high 50.2% acceptance rate is one of the red flags at the school.

-Its $53,000 tuition makes it one of the highest in the US.
+Its $58,044 tuition makes it one of the highest in the US.
 It’s not difficult to answer whether or not the exorbitant tuition is worth the education it offers.
-Only 41% of the students that graduate from the school get suitable employment after graduation.

-The school had an impressive bar passage rate of 85% and an average debt of $88,649.
-However, they’re irrelevant because you only have a 41% chance of getting a job after graduation.
+The school had an impressive bar passage rate of 83% and an average debt of $100,386.
 How can you repay your debt if you can find suitable employment?

 4. Thomas M. Cooley Law School

-Thomas M. Cooley Law School is among the worst you can get in the US currently.
+Thomas M. Cooley Law School is among the least impressive law schools in the US currently.
 The school needs better admission standards and teaching methods.
-With a 50% employment rate nine months after graduation, good lucking finding a good employer.

-It has a below-average LSAT score of 148 (the minimum for ABA-ranked schools is 152) and a 2.99 GPA.
-The school’s acceptance rate is 49%, way higher than the national average of 29%.
+The school’s acceptance rate is 88%, way higher than the national average of 60.7%.
 Simply put, you don’t need to burn the midnight candles to become a student.

-89% of students that graduate from the school end up with almost %170,000 in debt.
+89% of students who graduate from the school end up with almost $170,485 in debt.
 With less than 45% of its graduates going directly to work in law firms, the chance that you’ll repay the loan is quite slim.
-While it has a relatively low tuition of around $21,000, the level of education you’ll get at the institution isn’t worth it.

 5. Western State College of Law at Westcliff University

 A glance at the admission requirements is enough to discourage any advances you might’ve made toward attending the school.
-It has a 150 median SAT score and a 3.11 median GPA.
-The school’s acceptance rate stands at 46% acceptance.
-Only the 75th percentile of its students gets around 153 LSAT and 3.43 GPA.
+The school’s acceptance rate stands at 35.16% acceptance.
+An average of its students gets around 151 LSAT and 3.23 GPA.

-You’ll have to prepare around $43,120 in tuition, with the cost of attendance expected to be somewhere around $75,694.
-Students graduate with an average debt of $109,826.
-Additionally, only 52% of students its graduates pass their bar exam first try.
+You’ll have to prepare around $49,040 in tuition, with the cost of attendance expected to be somewhere around $81,375.
+Additionally, only 60% of students pass their bar exam on the first try.

 These are some law schools that you should avoid.
 While some of these law schools have pretty decent stats, the tuition you’ll pay isn’t worth it.
 Research and understand the school that catches your fancy before you apply.

-Now that you know the schools you should avoid, it’s essential to understand how to select the good ones.
+Now that you know the schools you should avoid, you must understand how to select the good ones.
 This section will educate you on some tips to help you choose the perfect institution.

 The location is a decent way to determine whether or not a law school is worth attending.
 Law is a location-influenced profession, and it’s easier for you to succeed studying it in some states than others.
 Attend a law school in the state you want to practice.